gdtk-uq/gdtk/website/eilmer/content/installing-ldc.md

 5. Set your `PATH` variable so that it finds the LDC binaries.

    To do this, I add a line to my `.bashrc` file, which is a hidden file sitting in my home directory.
+   On a Debian-based system, the preferred place for modifications is in the file `.bash_aliases`.
+   If you are using Ubuntu or Mint Linux, then you are using a Debian-based system.
    You will need to open an editor to make the addition to that file.
    Let's try `gedit` in this example, but any editor will do.

         cd
         gedit .bashrc